Off Campus Courses

 - SDUHSD will not accept the following online coursework for credit; visual and performing arts, physical education courses, or lab science courses.

 - Courses in language other than English from non-accredited or WASC Supplementary Ed schools will be awarded elective credit on the SDUHSD transcript only if the school is on the SDUHSD-approved list of Schools and Programs Approved for World Language Transfer Credit for the current school year.
-These courses will not be accepted as college preparatory elective credit.
 To receive college preparatory elective credit, the language school must be fully WASC-accredited as a high school and/or be UC approved.

 - The student shall receive the same letter grade for the high school credit as is granted by the college, public or private institution.